redhat-edge-computing/docs/workflow.md

 1. Customizations to `values-global.yaml` and other files that are particular to your installation
 1. Commits made by Tekton and other automated processes that will be particular to your installation

-To isolate changes for upstreaming (`hcp` is "Hybrid Cloud Patterns", you can use a different remote and/or branch name if you want):
+To isolate changes for upstreaming (`hcp` is "Red Hat GitOps Patterns", you can use a different remote and/or branch name if you want):

    ```
-   git remote add hcp https://github.com/hybrid-cloud-patterns/industrial-edge
+   git remote add hcp https://github.com/redhat-gitops-patterns/industrial-edge
    git fetch --all
    git branch -b hcp-main -t hcp/main
    <make changes on the hcp-main branch>